 Counseling vs Guidance

-Counseling, on the other hand, involves a series of talking and listening, discussing the problem at hand and sharing relevant information that could help the person understand the problem and make his or her own decision or course of action.
-The process of counseling usually ends with the advisee having with him an insight of the problem and a more empowered self that could help the person make future decisions.
-This way the advisee can be more intuitive in the future and can learn to dissect and understand future problems.
+When examining the term counseling, it involves a number of sessions that includes talking, listening, discussing the problem at hand and sharing relevant information that could help the person understand the problem and make his or her own decision or course of action.
+The process of counseling usually ends with the client having with him an insight of the problem and a more empowered self that could help the person make future decisions.
+This way the client can be more intuitive in the future and can learn to dissect and understand future problems.
 This highlights that in counseling the client is given the upper hand where he will attempt to find solutions to problems by himself.
 The counselor only assists in this process.

 Guidance, on the other hand, involves listening carefully to the problems of the burdened individuals and discussing possible ready-made solutions that could help solve or at least alleviate the problem discussed at hand.
 In this way, the person who is in dilemma can choose whether or not to accept the given solution or ignore it.
 Most often than not, the solutions are given out sincerely and are implemented by the client.
-Some people state that guidance is only a part of counseling wherein the act of listening to the problem and discussing solutions can be done repeatedly until the problem is well understood by the advisee and possible ways or solutions can be extracted from the repetition.
+Some people state that guidance is only a part of counseling wherein the act of listening to the problem and discussing solutions can be done repeatedly until the problem is well understood by the client and possible ways or solutions can be extracted from the repetition.

-· Counseling is in-depth, narrowing down the problem until the advisee understands his/her own problem, but guidance is broader and comprehensive.
+· Counseling is in-depth, narrowing down the problem until the client understands his/her own problem, but guidance is broader and comprehensive.